kojomensahonums/TMP2_Environmental_Food_Impact_Analysis/README.md

 Deep-dive into lifecycle breakdowns for specific products.

 📊 Key Insights
+---

-Scarcity-weighted water use dominates in many food products, often overshadowing other metrics.
+Scarcity-weighted water use dominates in many food products, its value numbers often overshadowing other metrics.

 Meat and animal products contribute disproportionately across GHG and land-use dimensions.